doctrine/annotations/docs/en/custom.rst

 Custom Annotation Classes
 =========================

-If you want to define your own annotations you just have to group them in a namespace and register this namespace in the ``AnnotationRegistry``.
+If you want to define your own annotations, you just have to group them in a namespace and register this namespace in the ``AnnotationRegistry``.
 Annotation classes have to contain a class-level docblock with the text ``@Annotation``: